HangDENG-coder/BranchDetection-net/README.md

 # BranchDetection

 Branch point detection in 3D neuron morphology reconstructions with low-resolution mouse brain images.
-This project implements a 3D U-Net with attention modules to detect branch and terminal points in automated neurite traces.
+This project implements a 3D optimized U-Net with attention modules to detect branch and terminal points in automated neurite traces.

 ## 📜 Overview